appdotnet/api-spec/resources/posts.md

             <td><code>include_directed_posts</code></td>
             <td>Optional</td>
             <td>integer (0 or 1)</td>
             <td>Should posts directed at people I don't follow be included?
 A directed post is a post that starts with 1 or more @mentions.
+A machine only post with mentions is also considered a directed post.
 Defaults to false for "My Stream" and true everywhere else.</td>
         </tr>
         <tr>
             <td><code>include_machine</code></td>